-How are domains which are in the RGP displayed in the DENIC information services when they are in the RGP?
+How are domains displayed in the DENIC information services when they are in the RGP?

 Queries relating to deleted domains in ongoing RGP will be responded to differently, depending on which information service is being used.
 Queries via the Domain Query service will be answered as follows:

 The domain "[placeholder].de" was deleted on DD.MM.YYYY and is currently in a cooling-off phase (Redemption Grace Period – RGP).

-How can a deleted domain which is in the RGP be restored?
+How can a deleted domain re-registered while they are in the RGP?

 The Redemption Grace Period makes it possible for the last domain holder to newly register the domain name through their former registrar.
 Alternatively, the registration may also be processed through another provider.
 To newly register the domain, this other provider must carry out a provider transfer using AuthInfo in the name of the last domain holder.

-To this end, the provider requests DENIC to create the AuthInfo (similar to the procedure if the current provider cannot provide an AuthInfo).
+To do so, the provider requests DENIC to create the AuthInfo (similar to the procedure if the current provider cannot provide an AuthInfo).
 DENIC sends the AuthInfo to the last holder of the domain by registered mail; the letter is addressed to the holder's address stored in the DENIC database.
 At the same time, an encrypted version of the newly created AuthInfo is stored in DENIC's domain database.
 The domain holder communicates the AuthInfo to the provider of their choice and the domain can then be newly registered.

-The registrar incurs costs for newly registering a domain name which is in the grace period for its last holder is associated with costs for the provider (registrar) acting on behalf of the holder.
+The re-registration of a domain name which is in the grace period for its last holder is associated with costs for the provider (registrar) acting on behalf of the holder.
 The domain holder must expect these costs to be passed on to them.